Welcome Home

 Sustainability Goals

-Our 2030 goals are to be carbon negative, sustainably manage waste, and be regenerative.
+Burning Man Project’s 2030 Environmental Sustainability Roadmap laid out our commitment to be carbon negative, sustainably manage waste, and be regenerative.
+Fly Ranch supports these efforts.
 We could address the climate emergency if every government, organization, and person met these goals.
 We’re open-source and welcome collaboration.

 Fly Ranch Book